Facts About Selective Outrage: 13 Truths You Need to Know

 5. Selective outrage:

-To fool Bystanders.
+To fool bystanders.

 SO tricks bystanders into thinking that the bullies are only responding to injustice.
 In other words, they’re only holding you responsible for something you must have done wrong.